guimaraes13/NeuralLog/README.md

 ```
 python3 src/run/neurallog.py \
-    --program examples/family/program.pl examples/family/facts.pl \
+    --program examples/family/program.pl examples/family/data/best_program.pl \
     --test examples/family/test.pl \
+    --loadModel examples/family/data/mean_reciprocal_rank_validation_set_best \
     --logFile examples/family/data/log_eval.txt \
     --outputPath examples/family/data \
-    --loadModel examples/family/data/mean_reciprocal_rank_validation_set_best \
     --lastProgram best_eval_program.pl \
     --lastInference best_eval_ \
     --verbose
 ```

-Using the `loadModel` parameter, the model will be load from the saved weights.
+By using the `loadModel` parameter to load the best saved model (`examples/family/data/mean_reciprocal_rank_validation_set_best`), and the `program` parameter to load the best saved program (`examples/family/data/best_program.pl`), the model will be load from the saved weights.

 One could possible resume training from here, but, in this case, by passing no training set, there will be no training.

-The inferences will be in the file:
+The inferences will be save to the file:
 `outputPath` + `lastInference` + `test_set.pl`.
 Since the examples are in the test set, in this case:
 `examples/family/data/best_eval_test_set.pl`